Bonzey2416/2048Extended/README.md

 # 2048Extended
 ## Changelog
+### Version 0.5.1
+Date of update: 2025-09-26
+* Fixed a bug when pressing Ctrl + Z after disabling AI mode causes an to re-enable AI mode
 ### Version 0.5
 Date of update: 2025-09-26
 * Fibonacci mode: New game mode where tiles follow the Fibonacci sequence.